w3f/research/docs/polkadot/implementors-guide/guide.md

 This communication prevents a certain class of race conditions.
 When the Overseer determines that it is time for processes to begin working on top of a particular relay-parent, it will dispatch a `StartWork` message to all processes to do so, and those messages will be handled asynchronously by those processes.
 Some processes will receive those messsages before others, and it is important that a message sent by Process A after receiving `StartWork` message will arrive at Process B after its `StartWork` message.
 If Process A maintaned an independent channel with Process B to communicate, it would be possible for Process B to handle the side message before the `StartWork` message, but it wouldn't have any logical course of action to take with the side message - leading to it being discarded or improperly handled.
 Well-architectured state machines should have a single source of inputs, so that is what we do here.

 It's important to note that the overseer is not aware of the internals of processes, and this extends to the jobs that they spawn.
 The overseer isn't aware of the existence or definition of those jobs, and is only aware of the outer processes with which it interacts.
 This gives process implementations leeway to define internal jobs as they see fit, and to wrap a more complex hierarchy of state machines than having a single layer of jobs for relay-parent-based work.
+Likewise, processes aren't required to spawn jobs.
+Certain types of processes, such as those for shared storage or networking resources, won't perform block-based work but would still benefit from being on the Overseer's message bus.
+These processes can just ignore the overseer's signals for block-based work.

 Futhermore, the protocols by which processes communicate with each other should be well-defined irrespective of the implementation of the process.
 In other words, their interface should be distinct from their implementation.
 This will prevent processes from accessing aspects of each other that are beyond the scope of the communication boundary.